Jay Hill (politician)

 Jay D. Hill PC (born December 27, 1952) is a Canadian politician who served as the Conservative Member of Parliament (MP) for the riding of Prince George—Peace River in British Columbia from 1993 to 2010.
 He served as Government House Leader in the House of Commons during his tenure (2008–2010).
 On July 21, 2010, Hill announced that he would be retiring at the May 2011 federal election.
 In October 2010, he announced he would retire on October 25, 2010.
-He recently served as the interim leader of the Maverick Party from 2020-2022.
+He recently served as the interim leader of the Maverick Party from 2020 to 2022.

 One of Hill's private members bills resulted in the Adoption Expense Tax Credit, introduced in the 2005 federal budget.
 His bill called for tax breaks for couples who adopt children.

 Hill retired from politics on October 25, 2010.
-He was honoured at a retirement dinner in Fort St. John, attended by Prime Minister Stephen Harper, BC Premier Christy Clark, Reform Party of Canada founder and former Opposition Leader Preston Manning and numerous other colleagues and friends.

 Ethics violations

 Shortly after his retirement, Hill was found to have breached ethics rules in the Conflict of Interest Act when took advantage of his previous position and contacted ex-colleagues about a forthcoming multinational energy deal.
 Canada's federal ethics watchdog found that Hill used his former position to facilitate access to the ministers on behalf of his spouse, Leah Murray, and her employer, National Public Relations, a firm that had drafted a communications plan for the deal.